 One of the hardest things to deal with is jealousy in friendships.

-We all feel jealousy in our lives, and it’s a completely normal feeling to experience in friendships.
-You might feel jealous of your friends or best friend for many reasons.
-It is not necessarily the jealousy that is wrong, but how you deal with it that can be damaging.
+We all feel jealousy in our lives, and it is a completely normal feeling to experience in friendships.
+You might feel jealous of your friends or they might feel jealous of you.
+You can deal with jealousy by validating feelings, establishing boundaries, and reframing your friendships.

-Let’s explore seven reasons why jealousy is completely normal in friendships.
+Let’s explore why jealousy is completely normal in friendships and the best ways to deal with it.

-Is It Normal to be Jealous in Friendship? (w/ 7 Good Reasons)
+Is It Normal to be Jealous in Friendship?
+(7 Good Reasons)

 We spend so much time together that we build these super-strong connections.
 Close friendships are beautiful and wonderful, but that does not mean that they are always perfect.